HenryKong112/Aesir_tech_question/readme.md

 python q1.py
 ```

-Group the data by 'level' and compute the average score for each level.

 Explanation of the Code:
 1. Data Loading: The code loads data from gamdata.csv, specifying the relevant columns.